-- 1. Electoral frameworks and arrangements promote gender balance in elections.
-Key indicators: % of countries with electoral frameworks that promote gender balance - 2.
-A cadre of interested, diverse and capable women political leaders is formed.
+- 2. A cadre of interested, diverse and capable women political leaders is formed.
 Key indicators: % women who regularly undertake various forms political action - 3.
 Women are perceived as equally legitimate and effective political leaders as men.
 Key indicators: % of population who believe women are credible political leaders - 4.
 Women are promoted as leaders in gender sensitive political institutions.
-Key indicators: % of women Speakers of
+Key indicators: % of women Speakers of Parliament

-- If (1) women's participation is enabled through policy and legal frameworks, electoral arrangements and selection processes, and if VAW is mitigated, then (2) women will run for election because (3) there is a more level playing field - If (1) women from diverse groups have enhanced capacity to If (1) communities, civil society, the media and political leadseek leadership and have skills to mobilize resources, then (2) more women will be nominated as political contestants because (3) there are sufficient numbers of skilled women for gatekeepers to select from - ers support women's role in public life then (2) the number of women will increase because (3) discriminatory attitudes will be removed and women will be accepted as legitimate political leaders - If (1) elected women are empowered by institutional reforms and (2) women's leadership is promoted then (3) women will encourage more women into leadership because (3) they are role models
+- If (1) women from diverse groups have enhanced capacity to seek leadership and have skills to mobilize resources, then (2) more women will be nominated as political contestants because (3) there are sufficient numbers of skilled women - If (1) communities, civil society, the media and political leaders support women's role in public life then (2) the number of women will increase because (3) discriminatory attitudes will be removed and women will be accepted as legitimate political leaders - If (1) elected women are empowered by institutional reforms and (2) women's leadership is promoted then (3) women will encourage more women into leadership because (3) they are role models